Filler migration

 Swelling, lumps, overfilling or filler migration?

-Swelling usually appears shortly after treatment and often settles.
-Filler migration is more likely to be considered when filler appears outside the intended area after the normal swelling period, or when the result changes later.
+Swelling commonly develops shortly after filler treatment and usually improves as the area heals.
+Migration is more likely to be considered when volume remains outside the intended area or becomes more noticeable later.

 Normal swelling